-U.S. students are selected for the J.D./Master of German and European Law and Practice (M.LL.P.) on the basis of their academic records and fluency in German.
+U.S. students are selected for the J.D./Master of German and European Law and Practice (M.LL.P.) on the basis of their academic record and fluency in German.
 Students spend the first two years studying at Cornell Law School, followed by one year at Humboldt-Universitat zu Berlin.
 Upon successfully completing the program, students receive the Juris Doctor degree from Cornell Law School and the M.LL.P. from Humboldt.

 It is designed to impart a profound basic knowledge of German and European law at both an academic and a practical level.
 Courses are in the framework subjects of German law.
 Students in the program complete a series of law firm or institutional clerkships in Berlin or elsewhere over the course of the one-year program.